House of Cards: Massive Weights in LLMs: Massive Weights

-Similarly, Mistral is also disrupted, when $k$ is set to 5.
+Similarly, Mistral is also significantly disrupted, when $k$ is set to 5.
 Mixtral is a sparse Mixture of Experts (MoE) architecture that uses a top-2 routing mechanism, where two experts are activated among eight FFN modules in each layer.
 To attack the Mixtral model, we identify the active experts in the layer with massive weights using the \textit{bos} token.
 Figure \ref{fig:expert_probs} describes the probability distribution of experts in the Mixtral model across all layers.
 Notably, it is observed that when massive activations occur, a single expert (i.e., expert 4) is assigned a significantly higher probability than the others.
 Therefore, we target only the $\mW_{up}$ and $\mW_{gate}$ of this expert, rather than all experts.
 Although Mixtral does not completely break down, there is a considerable decline in performance when the top-50 massive weights are zeroed out.
 These results indicate that, despite the immense resources required to build high-performance LLMs, they can collapse like a house of cards even under minimal attacks.

 The Phi-3 family exhibits different robustness against attacks depending on the model size.
 As noted by \citet{abdin2024phi}, the phi-3-mini (3.8B) is trained on 3.3T tokens, while the phi-3-medium (14B) is trained on 4.8T tokens.
 A key architectural difference from the Llama family is the use of dropout to the outputs of both the ATTN and FFN modules, formed by Eq.\,(\ref{eq:phi3}).
 While a specific recipe for dropout is not provided in the technical report \citep{abdin2024phi}, in the case of phi-3-medium, applying dropout with longer pre-training might ensure that the residual connections contribute meaningfully, mitigating the risk of excessive dependence on massive weights.
+The Gemma-2 family is exceptionally resilient to the top-$k$ zeroing attack, maintaining almost no loss in performance even when $k$ is large.
+Additionally, even if $\mW_{up}$ and $\mW_{gate}$ are entirely eliminated (i.e., $k = 0$ in top-$k$ retaining), there is no noticeable performance degradation.
+This family incorporates two additional LN layers after both the ATTN and FFN modules, formed by Eq.\,(\ref{eq:gemma2}).
+These added normalization layers result in completely different hidden and intermediate states compared to other LLMs, as described in Appendix \ref{appx:hidden_intermediate}.
+Furthermore, attention sinks are not observed in the Gemma-2 family, as shown in Appendix \ref{appx:sinks}.
+These observations imply that LLMs not sensitive to massive phenomena may not perform effectively with algorithms based on massive phenomena.
+Further discussion is provided in Appendix \ref{appx:zeroshot}.